← All Articles

 Step 1: Audit Your Current Stack

-• Do you use Microsoft products extensively? → Azure
+• Using Microsoft extensively?
+Azure makes sense

-• Do you need maximum flexibility and breadth? → AWS
+• Need maximum flexibility and breadth?
+AWS

 Step 2: Consider Compliance